 Located in the centre of the provincial capital of Denapasar’s main street, Badung Market is the most busy shopping centre in Denpasar and is situated right opposite one of the biggest temples in the city.
 Sarong vendors, fruit and vegetable hawkers, and butchers all jockey for space in one of Bali’s most established and oldest markets.
 Expect an authentic Balinese market experience because this is definitely not a tourist trap and is the market where mostly locals come to do their shopping.

-One of Denpasar’s most enduring and iconic attractions, the Kumbasari Art Market is a one-stop-shop for all things handicraft and art-related.
-Spanning 4 floors, the Kumbasari Art Market changes as the day progresses.
-Scenes with early morning market with fruit vendors abound morph into a bustling hub where tourists walk away with everything from easy to find sarongs or keychains to massive sculptures by midday.
-The Kumbasari Art Market also turns into a makeshift food court once the sun sets, with rows of food vendors selling scrumptious cheap eats, perfect after a long day of haggling and browsing through paintings.
+One of Denpasar’s most enduring and iconic attractions, the Kumbasari Art Market is a one-stop-shop for handicrafts and art-related knick-knacks.
+Spanning four floors, the Kumbasari Art Market changes as the day progresses.
+This early morning market with fruit vendors abound morphs into a bustling hub where tourists walk away with everything from easy to find sarongs or keychains to massive sculptures by midday.
+The Kumbasari Art Market also turns into a makeshift food court once the sun sets, with rows of food vendors selling delicious cheap eats, perfect after a long day of haggling and browsing through paintings.